Interest on Reserves (IOR)

 Historically, the Fed focused on IOER (Interest on Excess Reserves) because that was the marginal rate that mattered for policy.
 Required reserves were a fixed constraint, but "excess" reserves were what banks traded in the fed funds market.
 In 2020, the Fed eliminated reserve requirements (setting them to zero) to support liquidity during the pandemic.
 This made the distinction between "required" and "excess" reserves moot.
 Consequently, in 2021, the Fed simplified the terminology to Interest on Reserve Balances (IORB).
 While traders may still use the term IOER out of habit, IORB is the current official policy rate.

-Scenario: The economy is overheating, and inflation is 6%.
-The Fed decides to raise the target fed funds range from 2.0% to 2.5%.
-To implement this, the Fed raises the Interest on Reserve Balances (IORB) rate from 2.15% to 2.65%.
-1. **Bank A** has $1 billion in cash.
-It can now earn 2.65% risk-free by leaving it at the Fed.
-2. **Bank B** asks to borrow money overnight from Bank A. 3.
-Bank A refuses to lend at the old rate of 2.0% because it can get 2.65% at the Fed.
-4. Bank A demands at least 2.65% (plus a spread for risk) to lend to Bank B. 5.
-The market interest rate snaps up to the new level almost instantly.
+Consider a scenario where the economy is overheating and inflation has surged to 6%.
+To cool the economy, the Fed decides to raise the target federal funds range from 2.0% to 2.5%.
+To implement this change, the Fed simply updates the administrative Interest on Reserve Balances (IORB) rate from 2.15% to 2.65%.
+1. Institutional Reaction: Bank A now has the option to earn a 2.65% risk-free yield by keeping its cash at the Fed.
+2. Market Negotiation: When Bank B asks to borrow funds overnight, Bank A refuses to lend at the old market rate of 2.10%.
+3. Price Discovery: Bank A demands at least 2.65% (the new floor) to lend its capital, knowing it can get that rate from the Fed with zero credit risk.
+4. Immediate Impact: Almost instantly, short-term interest rates throughout the global financial system snap up to the new level, effectively tightening credit conditions for all participants.

-3Action: Fed updates the rate paid on deposits.
+3Action: Fed updates the electronic rate paid on reserve deposits.

 Common Beginner Mistakes